Earewien/godot-yet-another-behavior-tree/README.md

 ###  ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btrandomselector.png) BTRandomSelector

-The random selector node is a *composite node* behaves like the `BTSelector` node, except that it executes its children in random order.
+The random selector node is a *composite node* that behaves like the `BTSelector` node, except that it executes its children in random order.

 ![image](documentation/assets/nodes/btrandomselector.png)